 While the growers and suppliers focus on getting the product ready for the customer, CBD wholesale businesses sell to various retailers and outlets for onward sale.
 Wholesalers can avoid the time and costs associated with preparing the goods for sale to the end-customer; they simply sell CBD in bulk for a lower unit price to the retailer.

 When the 2018 Farm Bill federally legalised industrial hemp production across the US, more people became curious about how to get into the hemp-derived CBD business.
 After all, the bill established the foundation for the production and sale of CBD products made from industrial hemp.

 Under the Farm Bill, hemp must contain no more than 0.3% of the psychoactive cannabinoid THC (tetrahydrocannabinol), as measured on a dry-weight basis.

 With this in mind, there are a few other things to tick off your checklist:

 If you cannot trust that the supplier manufactures high-quality, uncontaminated hemp-derived CBD, don't expect to have an easy time selling it.
 Quality suppliers will source their hemp inputs from farmers that cultivate hemp in accordance with the highest cultivation standards.

-Find out if your supplier uses pesticides and chemical fertilizers; they may help to yield bountiful crops, but consumers could be harmed if they use products containing these chemicals.
-For seeds, inquire about the THC to CBD ratios before buying and seek out a quality breeder with a solid reputation in cultivating CBD-rich hemp strains.
+Find out if your supplier uses pesticides and chemical fertilisers; they may help to yield bountiful crops, but consumers could be harmed if they use products containing these chemicals.
+For seeds, enquire about the THC to CBD ratios before buying and seek out a quality breeder with a solid reputation in cultivating CBD-rich hemp strains.

 When you are on the hunt for hemp-derived CBD distribution opportunities, pay attention to third-party testing.
 Request to see lab test results for each production batch of CBD and observe the levels of cannabinoids and terpenes (biological compounds in the plant that can have unique properties by strain) contained in the CBD product.